Beyond the Beach: The Must-Visit Cenotes Around Cancún

 This massive cenote measuring 65 meters is located at the 12.6-kilometer mark of La Ruta de los Cenotes.

-It’s surrounded by an abundant tropical forest.
+An abundant tropical forest surrounds it.
 But, despite being surrounded by a forest, you will find all the facilities, like bathrooms, changing rooms, and campsites, available there.

 It’s a great place to relax and unwind, or jump into the water from the 6-meter plank.